kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 Vive la zero, one, two, many!

-## Acknowledgements
+## Notes

-This blog first appeared on 28 December 2007 as a _Daily Dose_: an essay I circulated on a private email list.
+This blog first appeared on 28 December 2007 as a _Daily Dose_---an essay I circulated on a private email list.
 I have retrieved and refreshed it to allow its reincarnation as an online blog now.

 ## Feedback